rogercost/fire-guardrails/README.md

 **All dollar amounts shown are in real dollars, net of inflation.**

+## Disclaimer

+This app is meant for theoretical experimentation purposes only.
+It is not financial advice and should not be used to provide financial advice.
+For guidance suitable for your own unique situation, needs and goals, please consult a fiduciary financial advisor.

 ## Background Information

 * This [Kitces blog post](https://www.kitces.com/blog/risk-based-monte-carlo-probability-of-success-guardrails-retirement-distribution-hatchet/) lays out the conceptual framework.
 (It uses a Monte Carlo approach, where ours is a historical simulation.)